learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 In the context of controlled experiments, you will often see talk about the "control" group and the "experimental" or "treatment" group.
 In a drug test example, the control group is the group given the placebo and the treatment group is given the actual drug.
 Researchers are interested in the average difference in blood pressure levels between the treatment and control groups.

 >The 50 subjects in the control group have an average systolic blood pressure of 121.38 who have been given a placebo drug.

 >The 50 subjects in the experimental / treatment group have an average systolic blood pressure of 111.56 after treatment with the drug being tested.

 The apparent difference between experimental and control groups is -9.82 points.
 But with 50 subjects in each group, how confident can a researcher be that this measured difference is real?
 You can perform a two sample t-test to evaluate this.

-First, you will calculate a t-statistic for a 2 sample t-test, the calculate a p-value.
+First, you will calculate a t-statistic for a 2-sample t-test, then calculate a p-value.

-You can set up the experimental and control observations below as NumPy arrays.
-First, make sure to import necessary libraries
+The experimental and control observations are given below as NumPy arrays.

+First, let's make sure to import necessary libraries:

 ```python